PlaidCloud/website/content/en/docs/concepts/configuration/secret.md

 - As [container environment variable](#using-secrets-as-environment-variables).
 - By the [kubelet when pulling images](#using-imagepullsecrets) for the Pod.

-The Kubernetes control plane also uses Secrets; for example, [bootstrap token Secrets](#bootstrap-token-secrets) are a mechanism to help automate node registration.
+The PlaidCloud control plane also uses Secrets; for example, [bootstrap token Secrets](#bootstrap-token-secrets) are a mechanism to help automate node registration.